giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </p>

 <p align="justify">
 Finally, as recently as March 27th, a Russian motion for an independent international investigation concerning the events failed to pass at the UN Security Council with only Russia, China, and Brazil supporting it (Nichols, 2023; UN Press, 2023).
-Robert Wood – deputy US ambassador to the UN – commented that *“[t]he United States was not involved in any way.
-Period”* (Al Jazeera, 2023).
+Robert Wood – deputy US ambassador to the UN – commented that <em>“[t]he United States was not involved in any way.
+Period”</em> (Al Jazeera, 2023).
 </p>

 <a name="Methods"></a>